MarkoSterk/beta_cell_analysis_suite/README.md

 pip install -r requirements.txt
 ```

+### Provided sample data
+We provide sample data in the folder "raw_data/"

 Requires the file "requirements.txt" in the current working directory.
 ### Raw data input
 The scripts require a folder called "raw_data" in the root folder